stefanandres/bms-monitoring-stack/README.md

 Sometimes the bms-db hangs when not getting data, until this is fixed you can restart the container on stalled db entries:

+There is a [autoheal](docker-compose.yaml#L7) container that tries to restart the bms-db container when this happens.

+This basically does

 ```sh
 cd bms-db; while sleep 5; do find . -name bms.db -mmin +1 | grep -q bms.db && (date; cd ..; docker-compose restart bms-db); done
 ```